 Knee injuries caused by Baseball can be easily identified by the feeling of a popping sensation and sharp severe pain.
 These injuries can mostly be treated with nonsurgical methods; however, if the anterior cruciate ligament and the medial collateral ligament are torn, surgery may be needed to rebuild the torn ligaments.

 Muscle Strains and Sprains

-The injuries mentioned above are the most common types of baseball injuries; In contrast, some of their injuries like strain and strain can be treated at home, others like knee injuries and Ultra collateral ligament [UCL] injury might require meeting a doctor, especially if it becomes critical.
-These injuries can be prevented by warming up properly before throwing and engaging in baseball conditioning and strength programs.
-Players should also avoid year-round playing to give their body time and chance to recover.
+The injuries mentioned above are the most common types of baseball injuries; In contrast, some of their injuries like strain and strain can be treated at home, like knee injuries and Ultra collateral ligament [UCL] injuries might require meeting a doctor, especially if it becomes critical.